TOWN OF BELL FIREWORKS ORDINANCE ORDINANCE NO. 09-02

 Section 3.
 Definitions: When used in this ordinance, the following terms are defined as follows:

-- Fireworks—Definition.
+a.
+Fireworks—Definition.
 In this section, ‘fireworks’ means anything manufactured, processed or packaged for exploding, emitting sparks or combustion which does not have another common use.”

 (1) Town of Bell allows the sale, possession and use, without a permit, of sparklers, stationary cones and fountains, toy snakes, smoke bombs and caps, noisemakers and confetti poppers with less than ¼ of a grain of explosive mixture.